Glossary of Real Estate Terms A - D

 Conditional use permit.
-Approval of a property use inconsistent with present zoning because it is in the public interest.
+Approval of property use is inconsistent with present zoning because it is in the public interest.
 For example, a church or hospital may be allowed in a residential district.

-Conditions, covenants and restrictions (CC&R's).
-Private limitations on property use placed in the deed received by a property owner, typically by reference to a Declaration of Restrictions.
+Conditions, covenants, and restrictions (CC&R's).
+Private limitations on property use are placed in the deed received by a property owner, typically by reference to a Declaration of Restrictions.

 Common elements.
-All portions of the land, property and space that make up a condominium property that include land, all improvements and structures, and all easements, rights and appurtenances and exclude all space composing individual units.
-Each unit owner owns a definite percentage of undivided interest in the common elements.
+All portions of the land, property, and space that make up a condominium property that includes land, all improvements, and structures, and all easements, rights, and appurtenances, and exclude all space composing individual units.
+Each unit owner owns a definite percentage of the undivided interest in the common elements.
 Parcel.
-The entire tract of real estate included in a condominium development; also referred to as a development parcel.
+The entire tract of real estate is included in a condominium development; also referred to as a development parcel.
 Unit.
-One ownership space in a condominium building or a part of a property intended for independent use and having lawful access to a public way.
+One ownership space in a condominium building or a part of a property intended for independent use, and having lawful access to a public way.
 Ownership of one unit also includes a definite undivided interest in the common elements.

-Conformity, principle of.
-The principle that buildings should be similar in design, construction and age to other buildings in the neighborhood to enhance appeal and value. contiguous.
+Conformity, the principle of.
+The principle is that buildings should be similar in design, construction, and age to other buildings in the neighborhood to enhance the appeal, and value. contiguous.
 Adjacent; in actual contact; touching.

 Contract rent.
 (See scheduled rent)

 Corporation.
-An association of shareholders, created under law, having a legal identity separate from the individuals who own it.
+An association of shareholders, created under the law, has a legal identity separate from the individuals who own it.